 Response 1-24

-Yes, arsenite is reduced by sodium borohydride, generting arsine gas, which is purged out of solution by N2, leaving only As(V) in the remaining solution.
+Yes, arsenite is reduced by sodium borohydride, generating arsine gas, which is purged out of solution by N2, leaving only As(V) in the remaining solution.
 Total As is measured in a separate untreated sample and As(III) is calculated as the difference between the untreated total sample and the treated, purged sample.

 Changes 1-23